Philip Pedley: Northern Ireland links to moderate Unionists

-The Secretary of State for Northern Ireland, James Prior, was attempting to introduce 'rolling devolution' to Northern Ireland despite opposition from the right-wing of the Conservative Party.
+The Secretary of State for Northern Ireland, James Prior, was attempting to introduce 'rolling devolution' to Northern Ireland despite opposition from the right wing of the Conservative Party.
 The Monday Club believed Northern Ireland should be integrated into the United Kingdom with no 'regional' assembly.
 Prior published a white paper, Northern Ireland: A Framework for Devolution which proposed what was referred to as partial or rolling devolution.
 Harvey Proctor, as Secretary of the Monday Club Northern Ireland Policy Committee, attacked the plans for an Assembly and earned the praise of Ulster Unionist leadership, in particular Ulster Unionist Party Leader James Molyneux (later Lord Molyneaux) and the then Ulster Unionist Chief Whip and MP for East Londonderry, Willie Ross, who were opposed to an Assembly.

 Elements of the Ulster Unionists were supportive of Prior.
 In consultations with Prior and Nick Scott, Pedley discussed reactivating Young Ulster Unionists' representation to the Young Conservative National Advisory Committee.
 The Young Ulster Unionists were led by moderates and Pedley instructed the national organiser of the Young Conservatives, Mark Worrall, to initiate secret talks with the former chairman of the Young Ulster Unionists, the moderate Edgar Graham.
 Worrall was a former President of Queen's University Belfast Students' Union and had extensive contacts with moderate Unionists.
 The intention was to reactivate lapsed Ulster Unionist representation on the Young Conservative national advisory committee as allowed for in the YC constitution, thereby providing a platform for moderate unionism and support for the Assembly within the Party, and countering Monday Club agitation.
 This initiative came to an end with the assassination of Edgar Graham by the IRA in December 1983.
 Pedley and a small delegation from the Young Conservative national advisory committee attended Graham's memorial service in Belfast and, a month later, Pedley opened the 24th National YC Conference with a tribute to Graham and a one-minute silence.

-Student politics

-At Lancaster University, Pedley was an active member of the North West Area Federation of Conservative Students which was controlled by the moderate faction.
-Pedley was part of the successful Conservative attempt to break the Socialist Workers Party and International Marxist Group control of Lancaster University Students' Union, and was elected as a non-sabbatical vice-president with other Conservatives.